mathis-lambert/icloud-ignore/README.md

 * The folder is renamed to `Projects.nosync` (ignored by iCloud).
 * A symbolic link `Projects` is recreated at the same location → Finder and apps continue to work as before.
+* Useful for node_modules and other transient files.
+* Avoids cluttering iCloud Drive with unnecessary files.

 ---